samothx/NNToolkit/README.md

 ## Todos
 Soon to be added missing Features are:
+- Support for Drop-Out regularization
 - Support for normalization of input
 - Support for more activation functions
 - Support for linear regression Problems
-- Support for Momentum and other optimization techniques for gradient descent.
+- Support for Adam, RMSProp and other optimization techniques for gradient descent.
 - Support for parallel execution of mini-batch gradient descent (my very own strategy)

 I will update this project while the courses I am hearing progress and add more advanced features.